The Festival's

 The Seventh BRICS Festival

-The main lesson from A.S.
-Pushkin’s The Tale of the Fisherman and the Fish is that greed and insatiable desires do not lead to happiness; instead, they can deprive one of even what they already possess.
-The tale teaches us to value what we have and not to strive for excessive wealth or power, as this can lead to ruin.
+The main conclusion that can be drawn from "The Tale of the Fisherman and the Fish" by Alexander Pushkin is that greed and excessive desires do not lead to happiness, but rather can deprive us of what we already have.
+The fairy tale teaches us to appreciate what we have and not to strive for excessive wealth and power, as this can lead to ruin.

 7.